John-Oji/Credit_Card_Fraud_Analysis/README.md

 ### Results/Findings

 The analysis results are summarized as follows:
+- A total of 284,807 transactions were recorded, comprising 284,315 normal transactions amounting to $25,102,462.04, and 492 fraudulent transactions amounting to $60,127.97.
+- Hour 11 recorded the highest number of fraudulent transactions (43), followed by Hour 26 with 36 fraudulent transactions.
 - Fraud is rare but costly, though only 0.17% of transactions are fraudulent, the value lost is significant.
 - High-value transactions are riskiest, most fraudulent activity occurred in the 500+ amount category, highlighting where monitoring should be strongest.
 - Fraud vs Normal, visually, fraud transactions are dwarfed in count, but the impact per transaction is disproportionately higher.